GaryQi0329/write-a-play/README.md

 # write-a-play
-This si a play that everyone can edit.
+This is a play that everyone can edit.